n0land0/whats-for-dinner/README.md

   - Consulted with an alum and learned a lot about best practices and workflow in CSS - will be sure to implement these in future stylesheets to make organization much cleaner
   - Couldn't get some global rules to respond to a button - will have to look into possible causes for that
   - Still don't feel super comfortable with event targeting, although I figured it out in the limited scope of this project
+  - Would've like to refactor random meal container to update DOM with class + query selector instead of innerHTML

 ## Project Specs
   - The project spec & rubric can be found [here](https://frontend.turing.edu/projects/module-1/dinner.html)